 Why we share learner information

-We do not share information about our learners with anyone without consent unless the law and our policies allow us to do so.
+We do not share information about our learners with anyone other than those listed above without consent unless the law and our policies allow us to do so.

 Our learners aged 16-19

 We will also share certain information about learners aged 16+ with our local authority as they have responsibilities in relation to the education or training of 13-19 year olds under section 507B of the Education Act 1996.

 This enables them to provide services as follows: